Perturbations of Fefferman spaces over CR three-manifolds: Algebraically special perturbed Fefferman spaces

 \begin{prop} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k})$ be a four-dimensional optical geometry with twisting non-shearing congruence of null geodesics.
 Suppose that $\langle\wt{k}\rangle$ is a triple or quadruple PND of the Weyl tensor, i.e.\ \eqref{eq:Petrov_typeIII} holds.
 Then the Bach tensor satisfies $\wt{\Bach}(\wt{k},\wt{k}) = 0$. \end{prop}

 \begin{proof} This is a long and tedious computation.
 Details are given in Appendix \ref{app:Bach_prop}.
 Formula \eqref{eq:BachPsi2} gives $\wt{\Bach}(\wt{k},\wt{k})$ as a linear combination of the real and imaginary parts of the component $\wt{\Psi}_2$ of the Weyl tensor and its derivatives with respect to $\wt{k}$.
-The lemma follows immediately. \end{proof}
+The result follows immediately. \end{proof}

-The converse of Proposition \ref{prop:PetrovIII2Bach} is not true in general, and this allows us to weaken the assumption of Proposition \ref{prop:PetrovIII}: \begin{thm} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k})$ be a four-dimensional optical geometry with twisting non-shearing congruence of null geodesics.
+The converse of Proposition \ref{prop:PetrovIII2Bach} is not true in general, and this leads us to weaken the hypothesis of Proposition \ref{prop:PetrovIII}: \begin{thm} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k})$ be a four-dimensional optical geometry with twisting non-shearing congruence of null geodesics.
 Suppose that the Weyl tensor and the Bach tensor satisfy